owensf/owensf.github.io/index.markdown

 The purpose of this webpage is to show off some of my projects + my resume and contact info, all in the same place.

+Feel free to contact me at owensf.fred@gmail.com, or at my cell: 219-929-7019

 ### [MIPS CPU (Work in progress)](/mips-cpu)
 This is the largest digital design project I completed outside of my career at Texas Instruments.
 Text copied with permission from my ECE 437 lab partner, Isaiah Grace.